shruti-patidar/retail-sales-business-analysis/README.md

 ## 🎯 Project Overview

-This project focuses on analyzing retail sales data to uncover business insights related to revenue, profitability, product performance, regional trends, and year-over-year growth.
+This project analyzes retail sales data to uncover business insights related to revenue, profitability, product performance, regional trends, and year-over-year growth.

-The project follows an end-to-end ETL and analytics workflow including data extraction, data transformation, data loading, and SQL-based business analysis.
+The project follows an end-to-end ETL pipeline using Python and PostgreSQL, transforming raw retail data into actionable business insights.

 ---